 The bottom line

 Anyone reading through this survey and applying a reasonable degree of common sense will conclude that the cybersecurity risk is higher than ever.
 It’s waiting in the wings to impact every business—particularly the SMB sector.
 Unfortunately, employees are slow to learn and often indifferent to risks.
-As a result, most companies and their employees haven’t fully recognized the seismic implications of the shift to remote working and the cybersecurity weaknesses that come with it.
+As a result, most companies and their employees still haven’t fully recognized the seismic implications of the shift to remote working and the cybersecurity weaknesses that come with it.

 Moreover, business leaders are overwhelmed by the pace of change, unable to apply the measures necessary to protect company data and intellectual assets from malicious intent.
 It’s time for leaders who are aware of the severe risks to introduce drastic measures and head off the cybercriminals and hackers that pose a significant risk.
 Unless they do, brand fragility will remain a prevalent problem.
 And as a result, there’ll be no end to the asset protection discussion for years to come.
-Sogolytics is at the cutting edge of the employee experience (EX).
-Contact us if you need assistance with any part of your EX or customer experience planning.